Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-Like all treats, chickens should be given cabbage in moderation.
-Too much could prevent your chickens from getting the nutrients they need.
+Like with all treats, chickens should be given cabbage in moderation.
+Too much could prevent your chickens from getting all the nutrients that they need.
 Too many treats could also lead to obesity, which comes with health complications and could shorten your chickens’ life expectancy.
 As a rule, a chicken’s diet should be comprised of about 90% complete chicken feed and 10% treats.
 That means they can have cabbage and other scraps a few times a week, but they should not have them every day and definitely not for every meal.

 chicken divider2

 Now that you know that chickens can eat vegetables like cabbage to supplement a well-balanced diet, you may be wondering which foods to avoid.
-Here is a list of plants you should add to your compost pile instead of your chickens’ diet:
+Here is a list of plants that you should add to your compost pile instead of your chickens’ diet:

 • Avocado skins and pits: Chickens can eat most fruits and vegetables, but you should avoid giving them any avocado skins or pits.
 These parts of the avocado contain persin, which is toxic to chickens and other poultry.
-Chickens can eat avocado flesh, but if you want to be safe, avoid avocados altogether.
+Chickens can technically eat avocado flesh, but if you want to be safe, avoid avocados altogether.

 • Tomato, pepper, and eggplant leaves: Tomatoes, peppers, and eggplants are members of the nightshade family, and their leaves contain an alkaloid known as solanine.
-If your chickens ingest these leaves, they will be very sick.
+If your chickens ingest these leaves, they will get very sick.
 However, the fruits themselves are harmless to chickens.

-• Sprouting or green potatoes: White potatoes are also part of the nightshade family, and when their skin is green, it is an indication that there is solanine present.
-Chickens can eat white potatoes that haven’t turned green, but they don’t contain very much nutritional value for your birds.
-Swap your white potatoes with sweet potatoes for a more nutritious and safer alternative.
+• Sprouting or green potatoes: White potatoes are part of the nightshade family, and when their skin is green, it is an indication that there is solanine present.
+Chickens can eat white potatoes that haven’t turned green, but they don’t contain much nutritional value for your birds.
+Swap white potatoes with sweet potatoes for a more nutritious and safer alternative.

 Cochin chicken